michalmonday/xohw23-121/docs/setup_guide.md

 make compile simulator && ./run_example.sh && gtkwave vcd/vlt_dump.vcd
 ```

-We may then click `File -> Read Save File` and select signals.gtkw (which will populate waveform window with signals I checked while testing CPU modifications and trying to understand how it works in general).
+We may then click `File -> Read Save File` and select signals.gtkw (which will populate waveform window with signals we checked while testing CPU modifications and trying to understand how it works in general).
 It should then display something like this:

 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/gtkwave_waveform.png" />